 I didn't get very good grades at my last college./I owe my last college money./I enrolled for a few days, then withdrew.
 Can CMU just disregard that transcript?

 No. CMU must receive an official transcript from each regionally accredited college you attended.
-We look up your record in the National Student Clearinghouse and will see every college you enrolled at.
-Failure to submit official transcripts from each college you enrolled at will result in MAJOR delays in the admission and financial aid processes.
+We will be contacting the National Student Clearinghouse which records your complete enrollment history.
+Failure to submit official transcripts from every institution that you have attended will result in a MAJOR delay in both the admission and the financial aid processes.
 We cannot accurately calculate your cumulative GPA or credit hours earned, verify you are in good standing with your previous colleges, or prepare financial aid until we have an official transcript from each college.